-See Overview Ink Solids on page 61.
+See Overview Ink Solids.

-Attention: If the measured values are significantly different from the desired values, you will see a warning sign .
+Attention: If the measured values are significantly different from the desired values, you will see a warning sign 4.
 In this case, you should stop and troubleshoot your printing process.

 3. Check the transition point for all your separations.